mailerlite/wordpress-plugin/README.md

 # Official MailerLite WordPress plugin

-The Official MailerLite Sign Up Form plugin makes it easy to grow your newsletter subscriber list.
-Use the plugin to add newsletter sign up form to your Wordpress blog or website and automatically integrate it with your MailerLite account.
+The Official MailerLite Sign Up Form plugin makes it easy to grow your newsletter subscriber list from your WordPress blog or website.
+The plugin automatically integrates your Wordpress form with your MailerLite email marketing account.

 If you don't have MailerLite account yet, [you can signup for a FREE trial here](https://www.mailerlite.com/).

-Once you activate the plugin, you'll be able to select and add any of webforms you have in your MailerLite account or create a new webform.
-Place the webform in the sidebar using widget or put it enywhere in your post with a shortcode.
+Once you activate the plugin, you’ll be able to select and add any of the pre-built webforms from your MailerLite account or create a new form from scratch.
+You can place the form in the sidebar using a widget or use a shortcode to put it wherever you want.

 Setup is fast and easy!
-You just need to enter your MailerLite account API code and you're all set.
+You just need to enter your MailerLite account API code and you’re all set.

-Plugin features:
+Plugin features include:

-* Add webforms from your MailerLite account to your Wordpress blog or website
+* Easily-to-add webforms from MailerLite to your WordPress blog or website
-* Create new webforms
+* Option to create new webforms
+* Wordpress 5 new editor support
 * Save subscribers automatically to your MailerLite account
 * Place webforms using widget or shortcode
 * Double opt-in signup
+* Updated plugin layout
-* Setup welcome emails in your MailerLite account
+* Automate welcome emails from your MailerLite account

 # Installation